 Last week I asked “Was this interesting?
 I guess, sort of”.
 Paste that here.
 When you describe this episode (Goc help those of us tasked with trying) it sounds monumentally dull.
 And I didn’t find it to be – so I guess if nothing else this was more interesting than it should have been.
 But that’s a pretty low bar.
 I feel like an idiot for not figuring out that it was Osanai-san that ate the grenade Berliner, as in hindsight it seems pretty obvious.
 But I wasn’t on the verge of falling asleep or anything as Jougarou was solving the case.
 Astonished that someone decided to put this on television, yes, but not bored senseless.

 See, I think this concept works with Seinfeld (in all likelihood the funniest sitcom of all-time) because it was driven by humor.
 And in fact Seinfeld worked best when it was simplest – observing the absurdities of everyday life rather than contriving extraordinary events.
 Many consider “The Chinese Restaurant” the ultimate expression of the Seinfeld ethos, and that’s the vein in which “The Habanero Berliner” (title original) plays out.
 But this wasn’t trying to be funny – it was played straight.
 Can you imagine “The Chinese Restaurant” or “The Parking Garage” with little or no humor?
 Do you want to?
 That’s basically what Shoushimin Series in this mode is.
 And that’s why it needs plot in a way Seinfeld didn’t.
-And it’s already halfway offer, let’s not forget…
+And it’s already halfway over, let’s not forget…